open-telemetry/opentelemetry.io/content/en/blog/2023/synthetic-testing/index.md

 The community is excited to continually improve the project's capabilities and OTel has now expanded our coverage to Synthetics.
 As of the v0.63.0 release, the OTel Collector supports synthetic HTTP checks via a receiver called the HTTP Check receiver.
-This component sends a request via http or https and produces metrics to capture the duration of the request and record the returned status code.
+This component sends a request via HTTP or HTTPS and produces metrics to capture the duration of the request and record the returned status code.
 You can now deploy an agent to your preferred environment to test public OR private endpoints without the need to whitelist IPs in your firewall and